-A key consideration of public facing social networks and online communities is the sign up and sign in experience.
+A key consideration of public-facing social networks and online communities is the signup and sign in experience.
 It’s essential the process is kept as simple as possible.
-Unnecessary complications will cause cognitive friction, which is a fancy way of saying less people will join your community.
-A recommended technique for offering a streamlined and user friendly experience is to use Social Login.
+Unnecessary complications will cause cognitive friction, which is a fancy way of saying fewer people will join your community.
+A recommended technique for offering a streamlined and user-friendly experience is to use Social Login.

 What is Social Login?